logzio/logzio-helm/charts/opentelemetry/README.md

 To disable the dependency during installation, set `kubeStateMetrics.enabled` and `nodeExporter` to `false`.

 #### Before installing the chart

 Check if you have any taints on your nodes:

 ```
 kubectl get nodes -o json | jq '"\(.items[].metadata.name) \(.items[].spec.taints)"'
 ```

-if you do, please add them as tolerations in values.yaml tolerations.
+if you do, please add them as tolerations in values.yaml.

 #### Standard configuration

 ##### Deploy the Helm chart

-First add `logzio-helm` repo
+Add the `logzio-helm` repo.

 ```shell
 helm repo add logzio-helm https://logzio.github.io/logzio-helm
 helm repo update